 It may be retro, it may be kitsch, or it may simply be a personal preference, but traveling with film does present its own challenges.
-Because the last thing you want is to damage that expensive film.
+The last thing you want is to damage that expensive film.

 The best way to travel with film—even if it’s instant—is to carry it on and keep it a clear Ziploc.
 Once travelers reach security, they should ask the staff for a hand check.
 (Keeping an old, expired roll of film will help guarantee the hand check happens.
 More on that in a sec.)

 Should you check it?
-Not even the TSA is going to suggest that.
+Not even the TSA suggests that

 Though film is permitted in both carry-on bags and checked bags, the TSA has this to clearly say about it: